scds/github-pages/introduction.md

 <br>
 <img src="assets/img/introduction/gitLogo.png" alt="Image of the git logo" width="150">

 git is a free and open source **distributed version control system**.
-It's been around for a very long time and is used for small and big projects alike.
+It's been around for a long time and is used for small and big projects alike.
 Traditionally git is command-line based, meaning that you have to interact with it using text-based commands.
 However, today there are many graphical interfaces based on git, allowing you to do all the same things you normally would but right at the click of a button.

 <img src="assets/img/introduction/githubLogo.png" alt="Image of the GitHub logo" width="150">